Cyclamen

-Cyclamen (/ˈsaɪkləmən/ SY-klə-mən or /ˈsɪkləmən/ SIK-lə-mən) is a genus of 25 species of perennial flowering plants in the family Primulaceae.
-In English, it is known by the common names sowbread or swinebread.
-Cyclamen species are native to Europe and the Mediterranean Basin east to the Caucasus and Iran, with one species in Somalia.
+Cyclamen is a genus of 25 species of perennial flowering plants in the family Primulaceae.
+In English, it is known by the common name sowbread, or (particularly in horticulture), by the genus name as cyclamen.
+The species are native to Europe and the Mediterranean Basin east to the Caucasus and Iran, with one species in Somalia.
 They grow from tubers and are valued for their flowers with upswept petals and variably patterned leaves.

-It was traditionally classified in the family Primulaceae, was reclassified in the family Myrsinaceae in 2000 and finally, in 2009 with the introduction of the APG III system, was returned to the subfamily Myrsinoideae within the family Primulaceae.

 Names

-Cyclamen is Medieval Latin, from earlier Latin cyclamīnos, from Ancient Greek κυκλάμινος, kyklā́mīnos (also kyklāmī́s), from κύκλος, kýklos "circle", because of the round tuber.
-In English the species of the genus are commonly called by the genus name.
+Cyclamen is Medieval Latin, from earlier Latin cyclamīnos, from Ancient Greek κυκλάμινος, kyklā́mīnos (also kyklāmī́s), from κύκλος, kýklos "circle", from the coiled fruit stalks after flowering, or from the round tuber.

-Pliny the Elder describes how it was called in antiquity by Roman country men: tūber terrae, literally "earth truffle" or also amulētum "amulet", because it was believed that evil spells had no effect where it grew.

-In many languages cyclamen species are colloquially called by a name like the English sowbread or swinebread (because they are said to be eaten by pigs), based on Medieval Latin panis porcinus: Saubrot in German, pain de pourceau in French, pan porcino in Italian and varkensbrood in Dutch.
+In many languages Cyclamen species are colloquially called by a name like the English sowbread, because they are said to be eaten by pigs, based on Medieval Latin panis porcinus; Saubrot in German, pain de pourceau in French, pan porcino in Italian and varkensbrood in Dutch.

 Description

 Cyclamen have a tuber, from which the leaves, flowers and roots grow.
-In most species leaves come up in autumn, grow through the winter and then die in spring, then the plant goes dormant through the dry Mediterranean summer.
+In most species leaves come up in autumn, grow through the winter and then die in spring, then the plant aestivates, going dormant through the dry Mediterranean summer.